DUNE/lblpwgtools/README.md

 ## Getting started

 Once CAFAna has been built, to set up the environment you will need to `source /path/to/install/CAFAnaEnv.sh`.
 If `standalone_configure_and_build.sh` was not passed a `-I` argument, then this will be `/path/to/repo/CAFAna/build/Linux/CAFAnaEnv.sh` by default.
+You will also need to `export CAFANA_USE_STAN=0`.

 ## For NOvAns